Azure/terraform-azurerm-avm-res-sql-server/README.md

 ### <a name="output_resource_id"></a> [resource\_id](#output\_resource\_id)

-Description: This is the full output for the resource.
+Description: This is the name of the resource.

 ## Modules